Roadmap to this page

 Israel has also systematically destroyed the infrastructure that sustains life - destroying 82% of the road network, 88% of commercial facilities, and attacking electricity networks and water and sanitation infrastructure.

-It has also openly targeted civilian governance institutions and individuals - from the police who guard aid trucks to the people who repair water lines - a blatant violation of international law.
+It has openly targeted civilian governance institutions and individuals - from the police who guard aid trucks to the people who repair water lines - a blatant violation of international law.
 At the same time, Israel has admitted to arming criminal gangs who loot humanitarian aid, threaten any semblance of safety and order, and sow societal collapse.
 The goal it seems is plunge the Gaza Strip into complete chaos, further ravaging Palestinian communities.

 For more specifics and examples, visit the Obliterating Civilian Life page.

 Throughout this genocidal war, Israel has detained Palestinian civilians en masse - subjecting them to systematic abuse, starvation, torture, sexual assault, and even death in what Israeli human rights NGO B'tselem calls “a network of torture camps.”
-These prisons are overseen by National Security Minister Itamar Ben-Gvir—a convicted terror supporter who brags about starving inmates as “deterrence.”
+These prisons are overseen by National Security Minister Itamar Ben-Gvir—a convicted terror supporter who brags about starving Palesinians as “deterrence.”
 These practices violate every principle enshrined for decades in the Geneva Conventions.
 The goal is obvious: to terrorize and traumatize, to break the Palestinian spirit and their will to continue living on their land.

 The images are harrowing - reminiscent of the Nazi Holocaust.
 Israel is implementing a mass detention scheme with no semblance of due process or verification.
 Detained without charge, Palestinians are effectively hostages.
 People are numbered and stripped, severely beaten, interrogated, detained in horrific conditions, sexually assaulted, and tortured.
 Many have been released, simply dropped at the border with no clothes on, only diapers.
 Over 70 Palestinians have died in Israeli custody since October 7, 2023.
 Israeli top brass reportedly call the Sde Teiman prison a “cemetery.”
 A growing number of Palestinians have had their limbs forcibly amputated, often without anesthesia, after zip ties cut off their circulation.
-At least one man died after being gang-raped, while others report being raped with a hot metal rod in the rectum.
+At least one man, a doctor, died after being gang-raped, while others report being raped with a hot metal rod in the rectum.
 A UN independent commission concluded Israel is using “systematic sexual violence” against Palestinians.

 These prisons are full of civilians - women, the elderly, disabled, children as young as 13, doctors, journalists, and academics.
 50-year-old Palestinian surgeon and professor, Adnan al-Bursh, the head of orthopedic surgery at Al Shifa hospital, was taken hostage and tortured to death in an Israeli secret detention site.
 Not a single soldier has been investigated, arrested, or tried for his murder.

-Even Israeli soldiers confirm the testimony of Palestinians.
+Even Israeli soldiers confirm the torture of Palestinians.
 Israeli whistleblowers describe amputations due to constant handcuffing, medical procedures performed by people without expertise and without anesthesia, neglected wounds left to rot, beatings done out of revenge, beatings for speaking or moving, and so on.
 “They stripped them down of anything that resembles human beings,” said one soldier.

 For more specifics and examples, visit the Torture page.